 When we reach 40, we may experience some common conditions and health problems such as arthritis and obesity (2).
 One less talked about issue is the fact that we become less active.
-This is because of many factors including the end of our work careers, children getting older, responsibilities at home, injuries from sports or from aging joints, and a general sense of being tired.
+This is because of many factors including the peak of our work careers, children getting older, responsibilities at home, injuries from sports or from aging joints, and a general sense of being tired.

 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 What are you waiting for?
 Start transforming your body now!

 Here is how you can use diet and exercise to overcome weight gain after 40:

 One of the main causes of weight gain at this age is loss of lean muscle.
 If you’re not eating enough protein, that decline could happen even faster.
 A high protein diet is also important because it burns more calories than any other macronutrient when digested (about 25% of the calories when burned vs 5-10% for carbs and fat) (5).